rsvim/rfc/6-ColoringAndSyntaxParser.md

-# Syntax Parser
+# Coloring and Syntax Parser

 > Written by @linrongbin16, first created at 2025-06-15, last modified at 2026-01-09.

-This RFC describes an high-level overview for coloring system, include feature requirements, scope and technical solutions.
+This RFC describes an high-level overview for syntax parser and coloring system, include feature requirements, scope and technical solutions.

 ## Introduction